-The Certificate III in Individual Support is a nationally recognised qualification that will give you the practical skills and knowledge to work with older people and enable them to live dignified and meaningful lives.
-With Australia's ageing population, aged care is a growth industry in which our high quality, comprehensive programs will set you apart
+The Certificate III in Individual Support is a nationally recognised qualification that will give you the practical skills and knowledge to work within the Aged Care sector, to provide a professional level of dignified and meaningful life.

 Benefit from quality teaching